Love salmon? Me too! Here’s everything you need to know to make the most of it, from buying and storing to cuts and cooking.

 How to avoid overcooking?
 One way is to use a high heat and a short cook—for example, using a hot skillet, oven, or grill.
 That will help your salmon get crisp on the outside while keeping it juicy and tender inside.
 Salmon recipes in this series using this strategy include Grilled Salmon, Air Fryer Salmon, Asian-Marinated Salmon, and Stuffed Salmon.

 Another way to go low and slow—for example, steaming, poaching, or slow-roasting your salmon.
 When cooking happens more gently, there’s more wiggle room between done and dry.
 Poached Salmon with Lemon-Dill Sauce, How to Cook a Side of Salmon, and How to Bake Salmon Perfectly all take this approach.
+On the off chance that you have leftovers, here are some ideas for enjoying them.

 And of course, you can always skip cooking altogether and enjoy a Salmon Poke Bowl. 🙂